Skip to content

 • Get your employees talking: Chances are most of your employees already know what they want or would like to see, they just need a forum to share what’s on their mind.
 Taking the time to stop and listen to your employees could prove to be an eye-opening experience.

-• Educate employees on benefits plans: According to an Employee Benefits Research Institute study, one in every five workers regrets their healthcare decision.
+• Educate employees on benefits plans: According to an Equitable study, more than half of workers regret their open enrollment decisions.
 You can prevent this by communicating benefits offerings clearly and consistently to employees, including during the onboarding process, open enrollment, and throughout the year.
-Offer multiple channels of communication, such as newsletters, company intranet, and social media to ensure everyone is informed.
+Offer multiple channels of communication for open enrollment support, such as newsletters, company intranet, and social media to ensure everyone is informed.

 • Provide employees with education and training: Don’t stop at simply offering the benefit.
 Also offer employee training on how to best utilize benefits, such as retirement planning, financial wellness, and how to maximize healthcare benefits.